jedjoud10/VoxelTerrain/README.md

 - Do some async chunk culling!!
   - There's this for caves: https://tomcc.github.io/2014/08/31/visibility-1.html
   - For surface chunks, ig do some funky stuff with bounds?
+- Do some material variant stuff with multiple optional UV channels on a PER CHUNK basis
+  - In total we could have up 15 material variants per chunk (since 4 uv with 4 floats/half each, minus the single AO channel)
+  - We can do the same dedupe/lookup system as normal material values.
+  - Maybe rename "materials" to shaders and "material variants" to materials? would make more sense...
+- Do some sort of Minecraft-style spreading lighting calculations
 # Current Screenies

 Runtime terrain gen with some simple props